 Issues with complexity are particularly true in uncertain economic times, whether dealing with regulation, geopolitical uncertainty, exchange rate volatility, or even the availability of key skills.

-Pressures that lead to complexity for large businesses and that you should be aware of include:
+Pressures that lead to complexity for medium and large businesses and that you should be aware of include:

 Mergers and acquisitions